opendocsg/slw-judgments-backfill/2018_SGCA_24/report.md

 9       The originating summons was heard over several days before a High Court Judge (“the Judge”).
 It was assumed by the parties that if the respondent’s WSS was set aside, the appellant’s WSS would be effective on the basis that the joint tenancy had been severed by the Severance Notice.
 The parties were only alerted to the possibility that severance may not have been effected at all when

 the Judge questioned the status of the appellant’s WSS at the hearing on 15 June 2017.
 The parties then made further submissions on the effect of the Severance Notice on the joint tenant’s interest.
 In the event, the Judge held that the respondent’s WSS was ineffective in attaching Mdm Leong’s interest in the Property but he also went on to discuss the efficacy of the appellant’s own WSS and concluded that it too was ineffective.
-The reasons for the Judge’s decision can be found in his judgment identified as _Chan Lung Kien v Chan Shwe Ching_ [2017] SGHC 136 (“the Judgment”).
+The reasons for the Judge’s decision can be found in his judgment identified as _Chan Lung Kien v Chan Shwe Ching_ <span class="citation">[2017] SGHC 136</span> (“the Judgment”).

 10     The Judge examined two issues in arriving at his decision: